 Ben Gurion’s desert home is open every day of the week and charges an entry fee.
 Ben-Gurion’s tomb is 2 mile south of the kibbutz, behind Ben-Gurion College.
 It is open and accessible year-round, free of charge.

-A visit Ben-Gurion’s Desert Home and Tomb can be combined with a day tour to the South.
+A tour to Ben-Gurion’s Desert Home and Tomb can be combined with a day tour to the South.